 We no longer accept HMO forms of insurance plans requiring a paper referral or accept new patients with United Health Care.

-1. We currently participate with: PPO and POS types of insurance coverage from Aetna, Anthem, BCBS, Cigna, Federal BCBS and HMO forms of Aetna which have electronic referrals (these need to be sent to Aetna by your primary care physicians prior to your visit).
+1. We currently participate with: PPO, POS, Open Access types of insurance coverage from Aetna, Anthem, BCBS, Cigna, Federal BCBS and HMO forms of Aetna which have electronic referrals (these need to be sent to Aetna by your primary care physicians prior to your visit).
 If we do not participate with your insurance and have an out of network option, payment is due at the time of service.
 We will provide you with the information necessary for you to file for reimbursement with your insurance.
 Our medical biller can also help as a courtesy with your claim form, however we cannot guarantee your insurance reimbursement, most reimburse 80% of costs paid by the patient.

 If you or your physician would like for a consultation letter to be sent back to your primary physician: You must obtain a written request from your primary physician for a consultation visit which includes evaluation and testing as needed* for allergy, asthma, or immune disorder.
 This can be a simple note on a prescription pad or on letterhead (which includes the physician’s name, address, & phone/fax number printed on the paper) and may be faxed to our office or brought by the patient at the time of visit.
 When calling to make your appointment please have your insurance card in front of you to provide information regarding your insurance.